-Show notes below the video embed, as always.
+Show notes after the video embed.

 Show notes below the video embed.